cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 type: string

 This is the default document that will be concatenated for requests ends in `'/'` or without a valid mime type like `'/about'` or `'/about.me'`.
 The default value is `'index.html'`.

+#### `defaultETag` (optional)

+type: `'strong' | 'weak'`

+This determines the format of the response [ETag header](https://developer.mozilla.org/docs/Web/HTTP/Headers/ETag).
+If the resource is in the cache, the ETag will always be weakened before being returned.
+The default value is `'strong'`.

 # Helper functions